xiaowu0162/WebThinker/README.md

 ## 📣 Latest News
 - **03/31/2025**: 🎉 **[WebThinker Notion Page](https://foremost-beechnut-8ed.notion.site/WebThinker-Empowering-Large-Reasoning-Models-with-Deep-Research-Capability-d13158a27d924a4b9df7f9ab94066b64) is now LIVE!** Check out all the technical details and experimental results!
-- **03/31/2025**: The code has been released.
-You can now apply WebThinker to perform deep research with open-source reasoning models.
+- **03/31/2025**: 🚀 Released the full codebase!
+WebThinker is now ready for deep research with open-source reasoning models like QwQ.

 ## ✏️ To Do List
 - [ ] Release details for model training, including methodology, datasets, checkpoints, etc.